kurator-dev/kurator/community/security/security-release-process.md

 - lead disclosures that are publicly disclosed or explicitly designated as low sensitivity (often done because of reporter request, a low CVSS score, or design issue that requires long-term refactoring).
 - assisting in process improvements, bug bounty administration, audits, or other non-disclosure activities

-## Process a undisclosed vulnerability
+## Process an undisclosed vulnerability

 The Kurator Community asks that all suspected vulnerabilities be privately and responsibly disclosed via a recommended way available at [here](report-a-vulnerability.md).